proiacm/proiacm/README.md

 :octocat:CiaraMaria | Software Developer | Colorado Springs, CO:mountain_snow:
 </h4> <hr>

-Finance professional turned software engineer!
-I have worked on multiple projects on my own and as part of a team, with a focus on object-oriented programming, MVC architecture, and aesthetic minimal designs.
+I am a finance professional turned software engineer!
+I have worked on multiple projects on my own and as part of a team, with a focus on object-oriented programming, MVC architecture, responsive SPA, and aesthetic minimal designs.

 - :bulb: Javascript | React | Ruby on Rails |
 - 🔭 I’m currently working on my personal website